Employment and employee benefits in Switzerland: overview

 Swiss employment law (Articles 340, et seq, Code of Obligations) allows the employer and employee to contractually agree on post-employment non-compete clauses.
 Such agreements are only valid if they are made in writing.

 However, there are restrictions, for example in terms of duration (maximum of three years) and geographical scope.
-In addition, these clauses are only valid if the employee has acquired knowledge of the employer's clientele and other confidential business information.
+In addition, these clauses are only valid if the employee has acquired knowledge of the employer's clientele or other confidential business information.
 Finally, in principle, the prohibition lapses if the employer terminates the employment relationship (though a restrictive covenant can be included in a termination agreement).
+Compensation of the employee during a post-employment restrictive covenant is not mandatory.

 Non-competition clauses always require careful drafting, to ensure adequate enforceability and monetary compensation in case of breach.